laboratoiredebiophotonique/transient_grating_artifact_filter/README.md

 [![license](https://img.shields.io/pypi/l/ansicolortags.svg)](https://github.com/laboratoiredebiophotonique/transient_grating_artifact_filter/blob/master/LICENSE)
 [![Website](https://img.shields.io/website-up-down-green-red/https/www.usherbrooke.ca/ln2.svg)](https://www.usherbrooke.ca/ln2/recherche/photonique-integree)

+- Removal of coherent artifacts is important in the analysis of time and wavelength resolved spectroscopy data.
+By taking advantage of the strong correlation between spectra acquired sequentially in time, artifact removal can be formulated as a 2D problem for improved effectiveness.
+This code implements a 2D method to remove transient grating coherent artifacts from femtosecond time-resolved spectroscopy data based on filtering in the Fourier domain, leading to better estimation of the material parameters from the measured data.
+- Algorithmic steps:
   - Separate the input image (time-resolved spectroscopy map) into "smooth" and "periodic" components ([Moisan, 2010](https://link.springer.com/article/10.1007/s10851-010-0227-1)) to reduce the effect of the "cross" pattern at the center of the Discrete Fourier transform due to the non-periodic nature of the image.

   - Filter the artifact from the periodic component in the Fourier domain using an elliptically-shaped stop-band with a pass-band at the center to preserve the low-frequency content of the baseline data.
 Additional pass-band areas can be added to fine-tune the filtering (see *Optional parameters* below).
 The process to build the filter is described in detail in the *Filter* class declaration.

   - Recombine the filtered periodic component with the smooth component.

   - Apply a light gaussian low-pass filter to remove any remaining high frequency noise.

 ![Transient Grating Artifact filter image](Graphical_Abstract.png)